liquidctl/liquidctl/README.md

 ## The command-line interface

-A good place to start is to ask liquidctl to list all recognized devices.
+The complete list of commands and options can be seen with `liquidctl --help`, but a good place to start is to ask liquidctl to list all recognized devices.

 ```
-liquidctl [options] list
+liquidctl list
 ```

-In case more than one supported device is found, the desired target for each command can be selected with `--device <no>`, using the device number reported by `list`.
+In case more than one supported device is found, they can be selected with the `--device <no>` option, according to the output of `list`.
+They can also be filtered by `--vendor` id, `--product` id, `--usb-port`, or even `--serial` number.

-Most devices will provide status information like fan speeds and liquid temperatures.
+Most devices provide some status information, like fan speeds and liquid temperatures.
+This can be queried for all devices or together with the filtering methods mentioned before.

 ```
 liquidctl [options] status
 ```

-Fan and pump speeds can be set to fixed values or custom profiles, depending on the device.
-The documentation for each driver will list the available channels and their capabilities.
+Fan and pump speeds can be set to fixed values or, if the device supports them, custom profiles.
+The documentation for each driver lists their exact capabilities.

 ```
 liquidctl [options] set <channel> speed (<temperature> <percentage>) ...
 liquidctl [options] set <channel> speed <percentage>
 ```

-Lighting is controlled in a similar fashion.
-Animation speed can be controlled with the `--speed` flag.
-The documentation for each device will list the available channels, lighting modes and speed values.
+Lighting is controlled in a similar fashion and, again, the specific documentation lists the available channels, modes and other details.
+The animation speed can be controlled with the `--speed` flag.

 ```
 liquidctl [options] set <channel> color <mode> [<color>] ...
 ```

-To view all available options and commands, run `liquidctl --help`.

 ## Supported devices

-The following devices are supported:
+The links bellow lead to the documentation for each supported device:

  - [NZXT Kraken X42, X52, X62 and X72 coolers](docs/nzxt-kraken-x-3rd-generation.md)
  - [NZXT Smart Device and H200i/H400i/H500i/H700i cases](docs/nzxt-smart-device.md)

-We aim to soon add drivers for these coolers as well:

- - EVGA CLC 120/240/280: need to borrow a device or get the protocol specs [**[I can help/I know someone]**][newissue]
- - NZXT Kraken M22: probably easy to add, need a beta tester [**[I can help/I know someone]**][newissue]

-If you would like to use liquidctl with another device not listed here, feel free to [open an issue][newissue] and let us know.
+[Open an issue][newissue] to let us know which other drivers we should implement first, and if/how you can help.

 ## License